 Why Is Edge Support Important?

 There are several benefits to sleeping on a mattress with excellent edge support.
-Having great edge support prevents your mattress from sagging, makes it easy to get in and out of bed, and provides you with extra space to sleep.
-Though everyone can benefit from a mattress with good edge support, there are a few people who may want to keep this top-of-mind:
+Because the edges are reinforced, they improve the durability and performance of the mattress.
+Edge support can help prevent your mattress from sagging, make it easy for you to get in and out of bed, and provide you with extra space to sleep.

 People with Small Beds